1123/Confluent-JDBC-Sink-SQL-Server-Demo/README.md

 # Overview

-This demo is based upon the following resources
+This demo is based upon the following resources:

-* the official Confluent documenation of the JDBC sink connector,
+* the official Confluent documenation of the JDBC sink connector: https://docs.confluent.io/kafka-connect-jdbc/current/sink-connector/index.html
 * the following blog post on Kafka Connect Converters and Serialization: https://www.confluent.io/blog/kafka-connect-deep-dive-converters-serialization-explained/S
-* The following blog post on error handling in Kafka connect: https://www.confluent.io/blog/kafka-connect-deep-dive-error-handling-dead-letter-queues/
+* the following blog post on error handling in Kafka connect: https://www.confluent.io/blog/kafka-connect-deep-dive-error-handling-dead-letter-queues/

-It is shown how the Kafka Connect JDBC Sink connector can be used to export data to Microsoft SQL Server, and how dead letter topics can be configured to keep track of messages that could not be deserialized.
+It is shown how the Kafka Connect JDBC Sink connector can be used to export data to Microsoft SQL Server running as a Docker container, and how dead letter topics can be configured to keep track of messages that could not be deserialized.

 The demo includes a simple example within the `simple` subdirectory and an example showing the dead letter topic in the `DLT` subdirectory.